OtherAndrew/nuxt-blog/content/posts/chattercast.md

 We eventually chose to do feature branches rather than personal branches.
 This worked out better, but we still ended up spending a lot of time merging code at the end of the sprint.

-Had we worked longer on this project, I think we would have changed to a continuous integration approach, merging code often as features get completed.
+Had we worked longer on this project, I think we would have switched to a continuous integration approach, merging code often as features get completed.

 ## Shortcomings